 The judicial assistant strongly encourages you to check Judge Santino's suspension dates before scheduling any UMC or special set hearing.
 Click on the "suspension calendar" icon on the left hand side of this webpage for this division's suspension dates.

 To submit an order to the court (in Word format), log on to the Online Services Page.
-The supporting documents shall also be submitted along with the proposed order.

 Training videos have been posted on our YouTube Channel, CourtHelp4U.
 Should you have questions concerning the system, email your questions and feedback to firstname.lastname@example.org parties may submit their orders through the online services in advance of the hearing, but please only submit proposed orders and judgments the evening prior or the day of the hearing.
 This office will not hold proposed orders for advanced hearings.